Curriculum Requirements

 Term One | Credits: | |

-ARCH 701C | Health and Design Studio I: Healthcare Facilities Design | 6 |
+ARCH 701C | Health and Design Studio | 6 |

 ||

-ARCH 753 | Seminar I: History and Theory of Design for Health | 3 |
+ARCH 753 | History and Theory of Design for Health | 3 |

-This core course, ARCH 753, focuses on the history and theory related to designing for health, at the intersection of methodologies, design commonalities and specificities, between healthiness of our bodies, minds and the mutually reciprocal relationship to the healthiness of our interior architectural environments.
+This core course, ARCH 753, focuses on the history and theory related to designing for health, at the intersection of methodologies, design commonalities and specificities, between health and disease of our bodies, minds and the mutually reciprocal relationship to the healthiness of our built environments.
 Principles of holistic design for health, as well as some of the key tools and design approaches are introduced in this course.
-Aiming to introduce a history of health institutions and their associated spaces, the course will develop expertise with which to address challenges faced by ageing, injured or disabled subjects with diminished mobility, the embedding of universal and inclusive design, confronting the notion of a perfect, healthy and idealized body.
-A contemporary human-centered approach to designing spaces for wellness, challenges the standardization of architectural and interior spaces, and also the uniformity of healthcare.
-Architectural spaces are conventionally designed for normative bodies, generally dismissing illness and disability as limiting factors in how some people use and move through spaces.
-Architecture, medical products, and clothing are all dimensions to the measurements of averaged, and often idealized bodies.
-There persists an ableist bias, as opposed to disabled or, extraordinary, based on standardized, normative body features, dimensions and capacities.
-In turn, designing spaces for people with disabilities brings challenges to deviate from the standardization and regulation of architectural space.
-Students examine the major preventative health issues, and their spatial consequences, affecting the design of spaces with health and wellness today.
-The ways in which architectural and interior spaces have contributed throughout history to our well-being, forms the overall focus of this core course.
-The course surveys the disciplinary domains of the design of institutional design, architectural and interior spaces, mobility schemes and devices, medical products, interfaces, fabrics, wearables and clothing, material systems, and smart systems.
+Aiming to introduce a history of health institutions and their associated spaces, the course will develop expertise with which to address common challenges faced by aging or users with special abilities through universal or inclusive design, confronting the notion of a normative, standardized, and idealized human body.
+A contemporary human-centered approach to designing spaces for wellness challenges the practice of standardization in architectural and interior spaces, including standards of healthcare.
+Architectural spaces are conventionally designed for normative bodies, generally dismissing diversity and special abilities as limiting factors in how people use and move through spaces.
+Built spaces, products, and clothing are all based on dimensions and measurements of averaged and often idealized bodies.
+There persists an unconscious practice of bias, based on standardized, normative body features, dimensions, and capacities.
+Designing for people with special abilities environments, services, and products has to be practiced in such a way that they can be used by all people to the greatest extent possible, without the need for adaptation or specialized design.
+Students examine the major health barriers and their spatial consequences, affecting the design of spaces.
+The ways in which architectural and interior spaces have contributed throughout history to our well-being or dis-ease form the overall focus of this core course.
+The course surveys the disciplinary domains of the design of institutional design, architectural and interior spaces, mobility schemes and devices, medical products, interfaces, fabrics, wearables, and clothing, material systems, service design and smart systems.
 Classroom Hours - Laboratory and/or Studio Hours – Course Credits: 3-0-3 |

 ||

-ARCH 754 | Seminar II: Body, Mind, and Built Environments | 3 |
+ARCH 754 | Body, Mind, and Built Environments | 3 |

 ||